 Skills, Qualifications, and Education

 Most large firms expect an assistant vice president to have earned an MBA in finance and have five years or more of hands-on work experience.
-A bachelor's degree in any field may be acceptable to get in on the ground floor so you can work your way up and achieve some at least seven years' experience.
-Experience can be even more important than the exact nature of your education and your degree, particularly with smaller companies.
+A bachelor's degree in any field may be acceptable for getting in on the ground floor, so long as you're prepared to work your way up for approximately the next seven years.
+Keep in mind that experience is generally more important than the exact nature of your education, especially within smaller organizations.

 In addition to the keen understanding of various areas of finance that your education and experience offer, you should be able to meet deadlines and perform well under pressure.
 You'll also need people skills.
 Even if you don't deal directly with clients, you'll be expected to interact effectively with staff and other members of the management team.
-Superior communication skills are essential, including both oral and written.
+Superior communication skills are essential, including both oral and written skills.

 Potential Duties and Responsibilities

-Raises can be generous, which of course, is commensurate with performance and also depends on location and the firm's revenues.
+Raises can be generous, which, of course, is commensurate with performance, location, and the firm's revenues.
 Profit-sharing, bonuses, and commissions may also be paid depending on the nature of the firm.

 Job Availability and Advancement

-The next rung on the corporate ladder from assistant vice president, in terms of compensation and responsibility, is a traditional vice president role.
-It's common for the assistant vice president to move up to this role when a job opens up or if the firm grows and expands.
-Of course, the move up results in more responsibility but corresponds with an increased salary.
+The next rung upward on the corporate ladder for an assistant vice president, in terms of compensation and responsibility, is a traditional vice president role.
+It's common for the assistant vice president to move up to this position when a job opens up or if the firm grows and expands.